MicrosoftDocs/biztalk-docs/biztalk/core/how-to-delete-a-send-port.md

 1. Click **Start**, click **All Programs**, click [!INCLUDE[btsBizTalkServerStartMenuItemui](../includes/btsbiztalkserverstartmenuitemui-md.md)], and then click **BizTalk Server Administration**.

-2. In the console tree, expand [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)] Administration, expand the BizTalk group, expand Applications, and then expand the application containing the send port that you want to delete
+2. In the console tree, expand BizTalk Server Administration, expand the BizTalk group, expand Applications, and then expand the application containing the send port that you want to delete

 3. Click **Send Ports**, right-click the send port, and then click **Delete**.